BrunoGrandePhD/cancer_api/README.md

 # cancergen

-cancergen is a Python module that serves to handle and store data typically encountered in cancer genomics.
-This includes mutation data, patients, tissue samples and related libraries.
-The structure of this module is to represent each entity by a Python class/model, which can optionally be stored in a database using peewee, a simple ORM for Python.
+cancergen is a Python package that serves to handle and store cancer genomics data.
+The package is organized by submodule, and each of these submodules contain classes for representing various entities encountered in cancer genomics.
+For instance, the `annotations` submodule defines classes for genes, transcripts, exons and proteins, while the `mutations` submodules defines classes for SNVs, SVs and CNVs.